Ensure power leads and water hoses are correctly and securely connected.

 In addition to observing the cleaning procedure and to ensure trouble-free usage of the dry silo system, here are some more helpful hints.

-- Once a week, it is advised that you inspect the silo mixing chamber.
+Once a week, it is advised that you inspect the silo mixing chamber.
 The procedure will be demonstrated by the Remix engineer at the initial training session.
 If there is any build-up on the screw or on the inside of the chamber, please remove it with a wire brush.
-Contact Remix if any wearing parts (e.g. scrapers) need renewing and the engineer will attend site to replace any worn parts and will conduct a mixer/control panel service.
+Contact Remix if any wearing parts (e.g. scrapers) need renewing.
+The engineer will attend your site to replace any worn parts and will conduct a mixer/control panel service.